 Getting arrested for DUI in California can be traumatizing, but our Burbank DUI attorneys want to make this ordeal as pain-free for you as possible.
-We won't rest until we've done everything in our power to get your case dismissed or at least reduced to a lesser offense, and we're also more than equipped to take it to trial if you wish.
+We will not rest until we have done everything in our power to get your case dismissed or at least reduced to a lesser offense, and we are also more than equipped to take it to trial if you wish.
 Let us help you by calling us at (818) 904-5900 for a free consultation.

 Our Burbank DUI Office is located at: